 Define "a significant purpose of which is the education of United States federal or state judges."

 The term "significant purpose" was a deliberate choice of words.
-The policy approved by the Conference contemplated that the education of judges could be less than the main or dominant (or even primary) purpose, but nonetheless important and not de minimis.
+The policy approved by the Judicial Conference contemplated that the education of judges could be less than the main or dominant (or even primary) purpose, but nonetheless important and not de minimis.
 The following examples are intended to illustrate the application of the "significant purpose" benchmark:

 Illustration 1: A law school is sponsoring a CLE program on intellectual property for lawyers, and it intends to invite a judge (who would be reimbursed for the expenses of travel) to participate in the program as a speaker.
 The law school does not intend to invite or reimburse other judges for the expenses of their attendance as speakers, panelists, or students.

 The policy applies to "a program, a significant purpose of which is the education of United States federal or state judges."
-Based upon the facts of this case, it would appear that the education of federal and state judges is not a significant purpose of this program.
+Based upon the facts of this situation, it would appear that the education of federal and state judges is not a significant purpose of this program.

 Illustration 2: A law school is sponsoring a seminar captioned, "Judging Economic and Financial Crimes."
 The program faculty consists of law professors and federal judges (who will be reimbursed for the expenses of their attendance from a law school foundation).
 The program is marketed to federal and state judges, as well judges from other common law countries (some of whom will be reimbursed for the expenses of their attendance).

 As discussed above, the policy applies to "a program, a significant purpose of which is the education of United States federal or state judges."
-Based upon the facts of this case, it would appear that a significant purpose is the education of federal or state judges.
+Based upon the facts of this situation, it would appear that a significant purpose is the education of federal or state judges.